Difference Between Pit Bulls and American Bulldogs

 In this article, we will discuss some aspects that differentiate these two dogs.

 History and Origin:

 Pit Bulls, or most popularly known as American Pit-bull Terriers, was a result of crossbreeding between the Old English Bulldogs and Old English Terriers.
-Pit-bull were originally created for blood sports in the 1800s known as "bull-baiting."
+Pit-bull were originally bred for blood sports in the 1800s known as "bull-baiting."
 Thankfully, blood sports have been already banned today and are considered a felony.
 These types of dogs were converted into working-class companions.
 As years passed by, the breed has even become the "All American Dog and Sweetheart" since people began to understand and know them better.
 In fact, during the world war, Pit Bulls were used as the war mascot because of their known bravery and loyalty.